johnwr-response/boot5fsb5mw/NOTES.md

 - List groups are a flexible and powerful component for displaying a series of content.
 Modify and extend them to support just about any content within
 - Badges are a small count and labeling component that scale to match the size of the immediate parent element by using relative font sizing and em units

+### Forms & Input

+- Bootstrap’s form controls expand on our Rebooted form styles with classes.
+Use these classes to opt into their customized displays for a more consistent rendering across browsers and devices